jessewaweru/CustomerSegmentation/README.md

 ```

 #### **Insights I gained from the problem statement:**
-- The code generated the top 30 most valuable customers as per C.L.V.
-This data could help the business in the event they decide to introduce more products into the market, they already have an idea of some of the customers who coul decide to target through advertising and product positioning.
+- The code identified the top 30 customers based on customer lifetime value (CLV).
+This data can be valuable for the business when introducing new products, as it provides a targeted audience for advertising and product positioning.
-- The store could even use such customers to generate valubale feedback about their customers to improve upon their future or current products, their services or even get future ideas on how to improve their business model if need be.
+- The store can leverage these high-value customers to gather valuable feedback on products, services, and potential business model improvements.
+This feedback can inform future product development and service enhancements.

-### 4. What's the average time per purchase for customers and which ones out of the top purchasers have the highest average time to purchase?
+### 4. What's the average time per purchase for customers and out of the top purchasers,who have the highest average time to purchase?

 ```SQL
 WITH purchase_times AS (